BLOG

 A close family friend issued a harrowing plea to all Australians on the behalf of the Children’s surviving mother, stating that she ‘just wants the world to know – check your smoke alarms and hold your babies’.

-What Are Queensland’s Smoke Alarm Laws?
+What Are Queensland’s Photoelectric Smoke Alarm Laws?

-From 1st January 2022, all properties being sold or leased for rent in Queensland were required by law to be compliant with the smoke alarm rules below (on 1st January 2027 the law is being extended to cover all QLD homeowners and occupiers, irrespective of whether the property is being sold or rented out).
+From 1st January 2022, all properties being sold or leased for rent in Queensland were required by law to be compliant with the photoelectric smoke alarm rules below (on 1st January 2027 the law is being extended to cover all QLD homeowners and occupiers, irrespective of whether the property is being sold or rented out).

-QLD Smoke Alarms Requirements
+QLD Photoelectric Smoke Alarms Requirements

 Smoke alarms must: